 Don't cheat.
 It is unethical and, frankly, disappointing.
-When you cheat, you cheapen what we are doing in class, deprive yourself of learning and growth, sell yourself short, and betray the time and effort I devote to teaching the class.
+When you cheat, you cheapen what we are doing here in class; you deprive yourself of learning and growth; you sell yourself short and betray the time and effort I devote to teaching the class.
 Many of you do not fully understand plagiarism or how to cite reference materials properly.
 I am happy to go over this with you.

 In short, plagiarism is when you use someone else's ideas without giving them credit or introduce information you learned from a specific source without credit.
-If you didn't make it up from your mind, you need to provide an in-text citation.
+You must provide an in-text citation if you haven't made it up.
 The De Anza Student Handbook specifies that students can be subject to college discipline (including suspension and expulsion) for plagiarism and cheating.